Foynes and the Flying Boat Museum

 The port has a rich history dating back to 1837 and lots of ships pull in there each year.
 The port is managed by Shannon Foynes Port company.
 Shannon Foynes Port Company is the second biggest in Ireland handling over 10 million tonnes of important cargo each year.

 The population of the area is about 950 people.
 The port town is located around a 40-minute drive from Limerick city and around 1-hour drive from Tralee in Kerry Ireland.
-Foynes was Ireland’s first international airport and operated during World War Two and played an important role in the war.
+Foynes was Ireland’s first international airports and operated during World War Two and the area played an important role in the war.

-See article on things to do and see in Adare here!
+See the article on things to do and see in Adare here!

 The visitor centre is opened 7 days per week from Mid March to Mid November.